websiddu/websiddu/blog/016-morning-thoughts.md

 > Knowing people is like understanding a piece of art work.
 The more sophisticated the art/people are the more time you have to spend.
 Once you know them you may appreciate, enjoy, love them.

-> Boeken heart is like a broken glass, even if you try to patch them up it will never be the same.
+> Broken heart is like a broken glass, even if you try to patch them up it will never be the same.
 Try not to break hearts.

 > Everyone does what they want to do, so why bother convincing them what to do or what not to do?